How it works

 • Provide first aid facilities and equipment.

-• Ensure that noise and other pollution such as fumes are kept under control.
+• Ensure that noise and pollution such as fumes are kept under control.

 • Comply with fire regulations including safety, precautions including escape routes.

-If you feel that your employer is failing to meet those guidelines than you are entitled to leave work until the problem is rectified.
+If you feel that your employer is failing to meet those guidelines than you are entitled to leave work until the problem is sorted out.

 Had a work accident?

-Your employer must, by law, record the incident in the companies accident book but if, for whatever reason, there isn’t an accident book available than make sure you write down the details of the incident and hand a copy to your employer.
+Your employer must, by law, record the incident in the company’s accident book but if, for whatever reason, there isn’t an accident book available, than make sure you write down the basic details of the incident and hand a copy to your employer.

 A doctors report is essential if, further down the line, you wish to make a claim for workman’s compensation or sickness / welfare benefit.